My Life Plan

 It’s 2016: I am 41, Kanen is 13 and the girls (my twins) are 9 years old.

 I’m standing on the balcony of a villa over-looking the Italian countryside.
 Vineyards stretched out over the rolling hills.
 It’s a warm summer evening, lavender in the air.
 I take a slow sip from my glass of wine; inhale the bouquet, let my nose do a little dance, savoring the flavors swirling them around my mouth.

-There’s a tall, gorgeous man walking towards me with the open bottle of Barbaresco.
+There’s a tall, gorgeous man walking towards me with an open bottle of Barbaresco.
 He graciously tops off my glass, leans in to kiss my forehead, and rests his hand on the small of my back.
-We lean against the brick railing, and I laugh watching the girls play in the vineyard.
-They are kicking the soccer ball, trying to score a goal against their strong tall older brother.
-A few of the neighbor boys are playing too, working up a sweet, shouting soccer plays in Italian.
+We lean against the brick railing, and I smile watching the girls play in the vineyard.
+They are kicking a soccer ball, trying to score goals against their strong, tall older brother.
+A few of the neighbor kids are playing too, working up a sweet, shouting soccer plays in Italian.
 They try to keep the ball from the girls, who are enjoying the competition.
-My kids are laughing and saying things like “Cho” and “Bella”.

 My kids are in Italy!
 Laughing and saying things like “Ciao” and “Bella.”

 I’ve found my bliss.
 The kind of happiness that glows on the inside, and never stops manifesting itself on the outside.
 The kind that brings its best friend joy, along for the ride.
 I am filled with a peaceful calmness I rarely know.
 I’m not worried, or stressed.
 My brain is not overwellmed with thoughts of bills because money is no longer an issue.
 There are no schedules, or emails, text messages, Facebook, or phones.

 Nothing but this moment occupies my thoughts.
 I don’t have to work a 9-5:00 anymore.
 This is the reward for a lifetime of pain, suffering, struggle and hard work.